explore my integrated approach & the tools i use

 7. day 40 review.

 You may have guessed by now that our 40 days together are just the beginning.
 The beginning of integrating a new way of being - self-led wellbeing, using tools you are walking around with every minute of every day.
-Our day 40 review is a chance to reflect on the journey so far and make a plan moving forward.

 8. You build a lifelong toolkit.